 One of Golden's classic rides, this loop in the Moonraker network is a real gem.

 The scenery is beautiful and the trails are flowy making it an enjoyable ride suitable for all abilities.

-From the Cedar Lake parking lot you'll bike up the road a short ways, and the Arrowhead trail head is the first one on your left.
+From the Cedar Lake parking lot you'll bike up the road a short ways.
+The Arrowhead trail head is the first one on your left.

-Biking the full circuit is roughly 13 km, as heading to the canyon does make it a bit of a longer ride.
-It can easily be cut in half, though, by going down Arrowhead and then coming right back up Better than Boston.
+Biking the full circuit is roughly 13 km.
+Heading to the canyon does make it a bit of a longer ride, but it can easily be cut in half.
+Go down Arrowhead and then come right back up Better than Boston.

-The best part of this ride is that Barking Dog goes along Cedar Lake 1 and 2, providing the perfect opportunity to go for a post bike swim.
+The best part of this ride is that Barking Dog goes along Cedar Lake 1 and 2.
+These are the perfect spots to go for a post bike swim.
 The lakes are a very comfortable swimming temperature in July and August and we recommend stripping down and diving in!

-These are just a few of the trails in Golden that our staff suggests exploring; there are so many trails that this list could go on-and-on!
+These are just a few of the best mountain bike trails in Golden, BC that our staff suggests exploring.
+There are so many trails that this list could go on-and-on!
 But these are our favourite, and we hope they're enjoyable for you too.

 For more information on any of the trails, head to the Golden Cycling Club page.

 Tourism Golden also issues a Golden Bike Trail Map every year and it's a great free resource.
-It shows all the trails in the networks surrounding town, making it really easy for you to plan your ideal ride.
+It shows all the trails in the networks surrounding town.
+It makes it really easy for you to plan your ideal ride.